Flow-induced shear instabilities of cohesive granulates: Continuum-scale Model of Flow and Drag in a Brinkman medium

-where $\de \hat p/\de \hat x$ is a mean constant pressure gradient, $\mu$ is the fluid's dynamic viscosity, and $\mu_e$ is its ``effective" viscosity that accounts for the slip at the spheres walls.
-Since we are concerned with the fluidization threshold of the sphere packing, initially at rest, permeability is constant until the fluidization threshold is reached.
+Since we are concerned with the fluidization threshold of the sphere packing, initially at rest, we treat the sphere-packed region as a porous medium with porosity $\phi$ and constant permeability $K$.
 This allows us to decouple an analysis of the flow from that of the granulate dynamics.
-In the rest of the flow domain, $\hat y = [-2L,0]$, we use either Navier-Stokes or Reynolds equations to describe fully developed flow respectively in either laminar ($\gamma=0$) or turbulent ($\gamma=1$) regimes \cite[Eq.
-7.8]{Pope},
+We allow the flow over the granulate to span both laminar and turbulent regimes.
+Channel flow through, $\hat y\in(-H,0)$, and over, $\hat y\in(0,2L)$, a permeable layer can be described by coupling Brinkman with Navier-Stokes or Reynolds equation for the horizontal component $\hat u(\hat y)$ of the average velocity $\hat{\mathbf u}(\hat u, \hat v)$ \citep{battiato-2010-elastic,battiato-2011-universal}